wazuh/wazuh-documentation/source/pci-dss/file-integrity-monitoring.rst

          nano credit_cards/cardholder_data.txt

-   We can see an alert generated to show that a file in the monitored directory was modified.
+   You can see an alert generated to show that a file in the monitored directory was modified.

       .. thumbnail:: ../images/pci/file-modified-in-the-monitored-directory.png
          :title: File modified in the monitored directory